vjohndo/data-structures-algorithms/data_structures_algorithms_in_python/01-Python_Primer/python_primer.md

 ## Functions
 * Functions are stateless, invoked without the context of a class or some instance
 * Methods are invoked with the context of a class

+# Activation records
+* When a function is called, Python creaste an activation record storing all information relevant to the current call
+* namespace of the activation record manages all identifiers that have local scope in the current call
+* local scope of function caller has not relationship to any identifier in the caller's scope

+# Information passing in functions
+* formal parameters --> identifiers for expected parameters
+* actual parameters --> objects sent by caller when invoking the function
+* when passing in actual parameters, aliases are made with the formal paramaters for the respective actual parameters